smolang/SemanticObjects/website/source/language/semantic-access.rst

 ::

     ((Type Identifier)?
-Target =)? 'classify' '(' Context ',' Superclass ')' ';'
+Target =)? 'classify' '(' Context ')' ';'

 In case the target is specified, the process will create a new object that will be assigned to the target.
 If the target is not specified, the process will reclassify the object specified by `Context`.
 This double usage is needed in cases in which the element that is going to be classified is a subset of the context and needs to be created during the classification process.

-Reclassification
+Adaptation
 """""""""""""""

-The reclassification process is handled using the statement `reclassify` that takes the following as parameters:
+The adaptation process is handled using the statement `adapt` that takes the following as parameters:

 ::

-    'reclassify' '(' Reclassifer ','  (Context ',')?
-Superclass ')' ';'
+    'adapt' '(' Reclassifer)' ';'

+For some cases we also need the context for adaptation.
+The context is defined at class level from the root class tagging the object that will use as context with the `context` tag.
+For example we could have  `abstract hidden class UavState(context Uav uav)`.
-The context is used to retrieve the information about the object that is being reclassified, and it is needed when the reclassifier is a subset of the context.
-Otherwise, the other two parameters are enough, albeit it is still possible to invoke the function passing all three parameters, specifying `Reclassifier` and `Context` with the same entity.
+The context is used to retrieve the information about the object that is being adapted, and it is needed when the reclassifier is a subset of the context.

 Query Access
 ^^^^^^^^^^^^